Here's how you can slash costs

 Why?

-Often students miss the mark on graduation because they change their major or they're required to take a remedial class during their first year of college.
+Often students miss the mark on graduation because they change their major or they may be required to take remedial classes.

-Solution: Encourage your child to take Advanced Placement (AP), classes during high school.
+Solution: Encourage your child to take Advanced Placement (AP) classes during high school.
 At the end of these courses, students can opt to take AP exams.
-A passing score on these tests may provide free college credits and may help them finish college in four years.
+A passing score on these tests may provide free college credits and may help them finish college on time.
 Pro tip: check with your school of interest to be sure they accept AP credits.

 Unfortunately, the cost of attending college isn't likely to drop any time soon.
 But pay close attention to the tuition costs and extra expenses which can help ensure that you and your student are not taken by surprise at graduation by the total cost.
 And, with careful planning, you might even be able to slash expenses on your way to graduation.